by Dr. Bill Rawls

 Doctors prefer treating illnesses that are easy to define and have known solutions.
 If you have something that’s difficult to define and has no known treatment, they don’t want to mess with it.
 I admit, I know the feeling: I’ve been confronted with patients who have a long list of seemingly unrelated symptoms, and when no tests pointed to a specific diagnosis, it was frustrating.

-Then, I became the patient — I could almost sense my doctors roll their eyes the minute I came through the door.
+Then, I became the patient — I could almost sense my doctors rolling their eyes the minute I came through the door.

 The concept of “diagnosis” is artificial by nature — it’s simply a way to categorize an illness to define a treatment plan.
 It works well for acute illnesses, such as a broken leg, acute appendicitis, heart attack, stroke, acute pneumonia, or kidney stones, where the cause is well defined, and interventions exist specifically to address it.